-The only models I have tested against are on the home page.
+The only models we have tested against are listed on the home page.
 Other models may or may not work.

 Some dashcams use separate files for the videos and the GPS data.
 In that case, the file/folder structure of the clone must be preserved.
 For example, the Mini 0801 stores its movie and GPS data like so: